knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 Using the mysql Command Line Program
 ------------------------------------

-Open up the command line.
+Let's open up the command line.
 In Mac, I can just type "Terminal" into Spotlight to find it.
 Oh, and "command line" and terminal mean exactly the same thing.
 If you're using Windows, we used a terminal inside `XAMPP's control panel`_ in episode 1.
 I recommend using that or downloading Git, which comes with